This is a true story.

 All right.
 After several tries, all the papers were in proper order, and filled out correctly.

 Even so, Mr. Cliff was not very anxious to sign them and start the process.
-A phone was a lot to ask; there was high potential for abuse he said, long distance calls to Timbuktu and who knew where else, all charged to the taxpayers.
+A phone was a lot to ask; there was high potential for abuse he said, long distance calls, billed by the minute, to Timbuktu and who knew where else, all charged to the taxpayers.
 I patiently explained that Mrs. Lee was all alone in the world; she had no one to call, except maybe an ambulance.

 After letting the forms sit on his desk for a couple more days, Mr. Cliff gave me a weary look and signed, and I was off to the races.
 With his John Henry, the signatures of the other supervisors, at levels above him, weren’t so hard to get.